Back to: LINQ Tutorial For Beginners and Professionals

 Examples to Understand LINQ Left Outer Join using Method Syntax in C#:

-In order to implement Left Outer Join in Linq using Method Syntax we need to use the GroupJoin() method along with the SelectMany() and DefaultIfEmpty() methods.
-So, let us rewrite the previous example using LINQ Method Syntax.
+To implement Left Outer Join in Linq using Method Syntax, we need to use the GroupJoin() method along with the SelectMany() and DefaultIfEmpty() methods.
+So, let us rewrite the previous example using the LINQ Method Syntax.
 For a better understanding, please have a look at the following example.
 The following example code is self-explained, so please go through the comment lines.

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Left Outer Join using LINQ using Method Syntax //Left Data Source: Employees //Right Data Source: Addresses //Note: Left and Right Data Source Matters var MSOuterJOIN = Employee.GetAllEmployees() //Left Data Source //Performing Group join with Right Data Source .GroupJoin( Address.GetAddress(), //Right Data Source employee => employee.AddressId, //Outer Key Selector, i.e. Left Data Source Common Property address => address.ID, //Inner Key Selector, i.e. Right Data Source Common Property (employee, address) => new { employee, address } //Projecting the Result ) .SelectMany( x => x.address.DefaultIfEmpty(), //Performing Left Outer Join (employee, address) => new { employee, address } //Final Result Set ); //Accessing the Elements using For Each Loop foreach (var item in MSOuterJOIN) { Console.WriteLine($"Name : {item.employee.employee.Name}, Address : {item.address?.AddressLine} "); } Console.ReadLine(); } } }

-Now, run the application and it will give you the same output as the previous example as shown in the below image.
-I feel it is always better to use Query Syntax over Method Syntax to perform left outer join in Linq as it is simple and easy to understand.
+Now, run the application, which will give you the same output as the previous example, as shown in the image below.
+It is always better to use Query Syntax over Method Syntax to perform left outer join in Linq as it is simple and easy to understand.

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Left Outer Join using LINQ using Method Syntax //Left Data Source: Employees //Right Data Source: Addresses //Note: Left and Right Data Source Matters var MSOuterJOIN = Employee.GetAllEmployees() //Left Data Source //Performing Group join with Right Data Source .GroupJoin( Address.GetAddress(), //Right Data Source employee => employee.AddressId, //Outer Key Selector, i.e. Left Data Source Common Property address => address.ID, //Inner Key Selector, i.e. Right Data Source Common Property (employee, address) => new { employee, address } //Projecting the Result ) .SelectMany( x => x.address.DefaultIfEmpty(), //Performing Left Outer Join //Final Result Set (employee, address) => new EmployeeResult { Employee = employee.employee, Address = address } ); //Accessing the Elements using For Each Loop foreach (var item in MSOuterJOIN) { Console.WriteLine($"Name : {item.Employee.Name}, Address : {item.Address?.AddressLine} "); } Console.ReadLine(); } } }